pocha/hashag/README.md

 ## Documentation

 hashAG requires the user to authenticate from his twitter first.
 The user then needs to authenticate using his angellist account.
-The publishing to angellist part is not automated yet.
-There is a button that comes up to check & publish the tweet with hashtag #ag to angellist account.
+The app checks for your tweets with hashtag #ag every hour & publish them onto your angellist startup status.

 ### Getting Started